 The Undergraduate Research Opportunities Program: UROP provides all University of Minnesota undergraduates, regardless of college, major or discipline, the opportunity to partner with a faculty member on a research, scholarly or creative project.
 UROP gives students a chance to explore academic and career interests, apply classroom learning to real-time research and prepare for a career or graduate school while working closely with a faculty member.
 Students may work on a project of their own creation or take part in a faculty member’s existing project.
 Application Deadline: There are no application deadlines for this program.
 Learn more about the UROP presentation dates and deadlines by clicking the link.

 The International Undergraduate Research Opportunities Program: The I-UROP Scholarship is designed to promote learning abroad opportunities to UMTC undergraduate students by providing critical funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
 The learning abroad program must be a semester or academic year in length involving a minimum of 100 hours dedicated to research that occurs onsite.
-Application Deadline: May 5, 2021.
+Application Deadline: November 1, 2022 for Spring 2023 Consideration.

 MN Futures Undergraduate Research Opportunities Program: The MN Futures UROP provides opportunities for undergraduates to partner with a cross-disciplinary team of faculty members on one of the MN Futures research grants.
 Application Deadline: There are no application deadlines for this program.
 Learn more about the GC UROP presentation dates and deadlines by clicking the link.

 Undergraduate Research Scholarships: The undergraduate research scholarship (URS) provides first and second-year students scholarship funding for participating in the research and creative work with faculty.
 Undergraduate Research Scholarships (URS) are awarded by the University Admissions Office to prospective freshman as part of the admissions award package.